gkapfham/dotfiles/README.md

 - `.config/polybar`: configuration and scripts for the `polybar` used with `i3`
 - `.config/termite`: configuration and color scheme for the `termite` terminal window
 - `.config/zathura`: configuration for the `zathura ` PDF viewer
+- `.local/bin`: scripts for regular use through the terminal window and `rofi`

 Are you looking for some neat configurations to sharpen your own dotfiles?
 If so, then I encourage you to review the `.vimrc`, `.zshrc`, and `.tmux.conf`